ArchieCrawford/Athlyt/legal/terms-of-service.md

 1) TERMS OF SERVICE

-Athlyt Terms of Service
+Tayp Terms of Service

 Last Updated: December 21, 2025

-Welcome to Athlyt.
-These Terms of Service (“Terms”) govern your access to and use of the Athlyt mobile application, website, and related services (collectively, the “Platform”).
-By creating an account or using Athlyt, you agree to these Terms.
+Welcome to Tayp.
+These Terms of Service (“Terms”) govern your access to and use of the Tayp mobile application, website, and related services (collectively, the “Platform”).
+By creating an account or using Tayp, you agree to these Terms.

 If you do not agree, do not use the Platform.

 Eligibility

-You must be at least 13 years old to use Athlyt.
+You must be at least 13 years old to use Tayp.
 If you are under 18, you represent that you have permission from a parent or legal guardian to use the Platform.

-Athlyt does not knowingly permit children under 13 to create accounts.
+Tayp does not knowingly permit children under 13 to create accounts.

 Accounts